 Enabling the Edge API

-Once you have had your project added to the beta, all you will need to do is point your SDK to a new Flagsmith Edge API URL.
-This URL will point to our edge Cloudfront CDN.
-That's it!
+Once you have had your Projects migrated to Edge, all you will need to do is point your SDK to a new Flagsmith Edge API

 FlagsmithClient flagsmithClient = FlagsmithClient.newBuilder()